-21st Edition – JULY 13-AUGUST 3, 2017 — Since its inception in 1996, the Fantasia International Film Festival is now recognized as the largest and most influential event of its kind in North America, a leader on the genre film scene and one of the country’s most popular film festivals.
+22nd Edition – JULY 12-AUGUST 1st, 2018 — Since its inception in 1996, the Fantasia International Film Festival is now recognized as the largest and most influential event of its kind in North America, a leader on the genre film scene, one of the country’s most popular film festivals and the city of Montreal elevated the festival to rank among the city’s major events.
 With a varied programming and an emphasis on the imaginative cinema of Asia, Europe and the Americas, Fantasia’s offerings range from unique and powerful personal visions to international commercial crowd-pleasers rarely seen in North America.

 "The most important and prestigious genre film festival on this continent."— Quentin Tarantino

 "FANTASIA IS A SHRINE"— Guillermo Del Toro

 "Fantasia remains to this day one of my very favorite film festivals in the world.""— James Gunn

 "The most important event dedicated to genre film in North America."— Les cahiers du cinema